nasa/harmony-regression-tests/README.md

 ### Hash reference file workflow:

+* `pip install earthdata-hashdiff` to get functions for creating a JSON file containing hashes of variables and groups.
 * While developing a test notebook, execute the Harmony requests to retrieve an output file from Harmony.
 * Manually inspect the output file to ensure it is correct and can be used as